scala/improvement-proposals/content/dedented-string-literals.md

 }
 ```

-As `'''` is not valid syntax in Scala today, there are no backwards compatibility
+As `'''` is not valid syntax in Scala today, there are no technical backwards compatibility
 concerns.
+See the section on [Choice Of Delimiters](#choice-of-delimiters) for a discussion on why
+`'''` is proposed and some viable alternatives

+We expect that traditional `"""` strings will remain in use - e.g. for single-line scenarios -
+but most multi-line strings would be served better by `'''` as the default choice

 ## Motivation